Tipser/slate/source/includes/_tipser-react-elements.md

 ## Customizing Tipser Elements Styles ##

 Tipser Elements are the "building blocks" designed to fit your page as much as possible.
 We created the styling in a way that delivers a nice look & feel from the start, but also allows you to change them easily to fit your unique sense of style.
+For example, all elements' `font-family` and `font-size` attributes are set to inherit them from the host page.
+If you need to change some other styles, please overwrite the certain CSS classes.

 ### Product Card ###